Categories: Local

 Cabot’s Executive Chairman speaks after company repays NIC loan

-(Cabot Saint Lucia)- Cabot Saint Lucia has announced that the company has repaid the National Insurance Corporation its original loan of EC$27 million plus interest of EC$2.4 million for total of $29.4 million.
+(Cabot Saint Lucia)- Cabot Saint Lucia has announced that the company has repaid the National Insurance Corporation its original loan of EC$27 million plus interest of EC$2.4 million for a total of $29.4 million.
 The loan was extended less than 2 years ago.
 The NIC made the investment in April 2019, at the time when Cabot closed on the purchase of the Point Hardy land from Scotiabank.

 Ben Cowan-Dewar.